The Footsteps of Jesus

 Be silent at His sovereign will,

-And every murmur die."
+And every murmur die!"

-"Why does a living man complain?"
-Lam.
-3:39.
+"Why should any living man complain?"
+Lamentations 3:39.

 "It is the Lord; let Him do what seems good to Him."
 1

-Sam.
-3:18.
+Samuel 3:18.

 Man is born to trouble as the sparks fly upwards.
 And

-what we are born to as men, we are born again to as Christians.
+what we are born to as men — we are born again to as Christians.

-We are not therefore to think that any strange thing has happened to us, if
+We are not therefore to think that any strange thing has happened to us — if

 "If you endure chastening," says the apostle, "God deals

-visitation.
-With the patriarch of old, our language should be, "Show me why
+of the painful visitation.
+With the patriarch of old, our language should

-You contend with me?"
-It should be done also in a prayerful spirit:
+be, "Show me why You contend with me?"
+It should be done also in a

-rod—but kiss it.
-Instead of cherishing any feelings of murmuring and
+cherishing any feelings of murmuring and rebellion under the

-humble ourselves under His mighty hand, that He may exalt us in due time.
+ourselves under His mighty hand, that He may exalt us in due time.

 And how many considerations are there which should induce